Azure-Samples/contoso-chat/README.md

 > | v2 : [main](https://github.com/Azure-Samples/contoso-chat) | Latest version (flex-flow, prompty asset)- Azure AI Template |
 > | | |

-This sample builds the _chat AI_ (copilot backend) that can be deployed to Azure AI Studio as a hosted API (endpoint) for integrations with front-end applications.
+This sample builds the _chat AI_ (copilot backend) that can be deployed to Azure Container Apps as a hosted API (endpoint) for integrations with front-end applications.
 For **demonstration purposes only**, the _chat UI_ (retail front-end website) was prototyped in a second sample: [contoso-web](https://github.com/Azure-Samples/contoso-web) that provides the user experience shown below.
 Revisit this section for future updates on chat-UI samples that are Azure AI template ready for convenience.

 ![Image shows a retailer website with backpacks - and a chat session with a customer](./docs/img/00-app-scenario-ai.png)